Loss can be bewildering. We’ve done our best to clarify the details and give you everything you need to get started.

 Empathy is for anyone who has experienced a loss in the family.
-We have resources that can help you if you’re involved in planning a service, writing an obituary, organizing papers, clearing out the house, as well as dealing with the difficult emotions that come with all of it.
+We have resources that can help you if you’re involved in planning a service, writing an obituary, organizing papers, or clearing out the house, as well as dealing with the difficult emotions that come with all of it.
 Up to 5 family members can collaborate on a single account, so you can divide up all of the important tasks, share information, and track each other’s progress.

-However, some of the Paths in the app, such as those dealing with probate and the estate, will be most useful for the person who has been appointed the representative of your loved one’s estate, such as an executor or administrator.
+That said, some of the tasks in the app, such as those dealing with probate and the estate, will need to be carried out by the person who has been appointed the representative of your loved one’s estate, such as an executor or administrator.
 If that person is not one of the family members using the app, it is a good idea to make sure they are invited to participate.

 Not at all.
 Everything in Empathy is explained in simple, easy-to-understand language without all the legalese and technical jargon.
 And any important terms that need to be defined can be found in our helpful in-app glossary.

 We’ll give you the information you need to know to understand how estates and probate work.
-For personalized legal assistance that applies to your specific situation, we recommend you contact an attorney, and we’re here to help you find one if it will help you and your family.
+For personalized legal assistance that applies to your specific situation, we recommend you contact an attorney, and we’re here to help you search for one to help you and your family.

-The knowledge and advice on our app and our website has been thoroughly researched, under the supervision of and vetted by experts in the subject matter.
+The knowledge and advice in our app and on our website have been thoroughly researched, under the supervision of and vetted by experts in the subject matter.
 While our information should not be considered a replacement for individual advice from your own lawyer or accountant, it will provide you with a basis for understanding the issues and steps involved.

-If you need help with any issue you encounter, whether it is an aspect of loss, grief, or logistics or a technical problem, our Helpline experts are available in the app to chat with you in real time.
-Helpline experts will respond with sensitivity and understanding, and can provide detailed guidance for your particular situation.
-They can also help you with things like filling out forms, and can connect you with specialized experts in your area.
+If you need help with any issue you encounter, whether it is an aspect of loss, grief, or logistics, or a technical problem, our Care Specialists are available via the Helpline in the app to chat with you in real time.
+Care specialists will respond with sensitivity and understanding, and can provide detailed guidance for your particular situation.
+They can also help you with things like filling out forms, and can help you search for specialized experts in your area.

-Empathy’s experts are experienced professionals with backgrounds in psychology, social work, and similar fields, who have been trained in the details of funerals, wills, and other matters related to the loss of a loved one.
+Empathy’s Care Specialists are experienced professionals with backgrounds in psychology, social work, and similar fields, who are trained to support matters related to the loss of a loved one.